khuang28jhu/bs3/README.md

 Relevant Aligner Options:

 --snap-h             MaxHits, (default: 250 on the Mac version, 300 on Linux) a SNAP option; There
-                     are often patterns that occur within multiple locations of a genome.
-Processing the hashtable index hits with seeds that match these patterns is time-consuming.
+                     are often seeds matching to multiple locations in the genomes.
+Sorting throught all the putative hits is a time-consuming process.
 This option sets a threshold on the number of locations that a seed can match to.
-Seeds matching to locations more than this number are considered never existed during the alignment step.
+Seeds matching to locations more than this number are ignored during the alignment step.

 Methylation Rate Statistics Display Option: